-The automotive spray painting industry is subjected to the ever increasing new technologies of paint application methods and materials.
+The automotive body repair industry is subjected to the ever increasing new technology of body repair methods.
 This necessitates that learning programmes are developed so that learners entering this field of learning are introduced to this new technology at an early stage of their career.